appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 A package is a collection of JS and query modules that can be versioned and distributed across instances.
 Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

 :::tip What will I learn? 📝
-You'll build a query module to fetch and display Product data within a Table widget.
-By the end of this tutorial, you will know how to:
+You'll create a reusable query module using product inventory data and display that data in a Table widget.
+By the end of this tutorial, you will learn:

 * 🔧 **Basics:** Learn how to create and configure the query module
 * 🔄 **Dynamic Data:** Learn how to pass data between the app and module
 * ♻️ **Reusability:** Discover how to reuse the query module within applications

-⏱️ **Time**: Less than 10 mins
 :::

+## Prerequisites
+Before you start, make sure you have the following:

+* A self-hosted instance of Appsmith with a [paid subscription](https://www.appsmith.com/pricing).
+Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
+* If you are new to Appsmith, see [Tutorial - Basics](/getting-started/tutorials/start-building).

 ## Create query module